jimbobarto/OakTest/README.md

     * String actual (required)
         Actual value to copare to expected value
     * String comparisonType (required)
+        Comparison types depend on the assertion type.

+        string:
+           * equals
+           * contains
+        path:
+           * exists
+           * does not exist
+        integer:
+           * equals
+           * greater than
+           * less than
+        decimal:
+           * equals
+           * greater than
+           * less than
+        date:
+           * equals
+           * before
+           * after
+           * is date

+    * String assertionType (required)
         Assertions can be of the following types - "string", "path", "integer", "decimal" or "date"
-    * String assertionType (required)
-        The vaiable value - will replace all references to the varibale name in the test at run time